Commands

 ww gc

-ww gc # empty <willow-base>/trash/ and list merged worktrees
+ww gc # empty <willow-base>/trash/ and list stale worktrees

-ww gc --prune # also interactively remove merged worktrees
+ww gc --prune # confirm and remove the safe subset

 ww gc --dry-run # preview without touching anything